-Having an international consensus on using an RFI factor of a minimum value could significantly improve measuring, reducing and reporting GHG emissions.

-In the short term, the following revisions could effectively ensure that GHG calculation methodologies adopt the RFI factor:

-- The UK BEIS conversion factors should remove the factors excluding non-CO2 effects from the tool, so that opting out is no longer possible. - The GHG Protocol for company reporting should move the RFI factor mention to an extra bullet under 'should' in the section entitled 'emissions factors needed.'

-Regarding reporting standards, the EU Corporate Sustainability Reporting Directive should contain a specific obligation on reporting business air travel emissions, including non-CO2 effects, so that this becomes part of reporting frameworks for companies that are mandatory, publicly accessible, and independently verified.
+- Travel agents should use an RFI factor as a default when calculating emissions, and offer the option of opt-out instead of opt-in to profile themselves as more sustainable. - Having an international consensus on using an RFI factor of a minimum value could significantly improve measuring, reducing and reporting GHG emissions. - In the short term, these revisions could effectively ensure that GHG calculation methodologies adopt the RFI factor: - The UK BEIS conversion factors should remove the factors excluding non-CO2 effects from their tool, so that opting out is no longer possible. - ∘ The GHG protocol for company reporting should move the RFI factor mention to a bullet under 'should' in the 'emissions factors needed' section. - The EU Corporate Sustainability Reporting Directive should contain specific obligation on reporting business air travel emissions, including non-CO2 effects, so that this becomes part of reporting frameworks that are mandatory, publicly accessible, and independently verified.

-Travel agents should use an RFI factor as a default when calculating emissions, and offer the option of opt-out instead of opt-in to profile themselves as more sustainable.
+ABOUT US